custom-cards/spotify-card/README.md

       grid_covers_per_row: <optional number> Number of covers per row (default 3) in Grid-view.
       spotify_entity: <optional> Name of your spotify media player entity if it doesn't start with "spotify"
       default_device: <optional> Name of your spotify connect or chromecast device, e.g. "Kitchen"
+      filter_devices: <optional Array> Hides devices which matches any array entry.
+The entries have to be regular expressions and are matched against the full device-name.
+The following are examples
+        - .*room <hides all devices ending with room>
+        - bath.*,kids.* <hides all devices which start with bath or kids>
 ```

 ### Screenshots